junaidiiith/ADL-Deep-Modeling/Proposal.md

 [[4] Yang, Song, and Houari Sahraoui. &#34;Towards automatically extracting UML class diagrams from natural language specifications.&#34; Proceedings of the 25th International Conference on Model Driven Engineering Languages and Systems: Companion Proceedings.
 2022.](https://dl.acm.org/doi/pdf/10.1145/3550356.3561592)

 [[5] López, José Antonio Hernández, Javier Luis Cánovas Izquierdo, and Jesús Sánchez Cuadrado.
 "ModelSet: a dataset for machine learning in model-driven engineering."
 Software and Systems Modeling (2022): 1-20.](https://link.springer.com/article/10.1007/s10270-021-00929-3)

-All Run Configurations for UML Entity and Supertype classification task

-1. Pretraining with PLM Tokenizer and UMLGPT
-2. Pretraining with word tokenizer and UMLGPT
-3. Pretraining with PLM

-Super Type and Entity Classification
-4. Classification directly with PLM Tokenizer and UMLGPT
-5. Classification directly with word Tokenizer and UMLGPT
-6. Classification directly with PLM

-7. Classification with pretrained UMLGPT and PLM Tokenizer
-8. Classification with pretrained UMLGPT with word Tokenizer
-9. Classification with pretrained PLM and PLM Tokenizer

-Link Prediction
-Using node embeddings from pretrained UMLGPT/LM and GNN-based Link Prediction